jamerst/jtattersall.net/content/projects/openld/index.md

 this by utilising common design patterns, ensuring UI controls are well-sized and grouped, and ensuring that controls to interact with the drawing are visible, and not hidden inside menu systems.

-OpenLD is written using C# and JavaScript, consisting of an ASP.NET Core back-end and React.js front-end.
+OpenLD is written using C# and JavaScript, consisting of an ASP.NET Core back-end and React front-end.
 This was by far the biggest project I'd undertaken so far, so it was a huge challenge, especially when implementing the edit synchronisation features.
-This was my first major project using ASP.NET Core and React.js, so this improved my experience and confidence with both significantly.
+This was my first major project using ASP.NET Core and React, so this improved my experience and confidence with both significantly.
 I also used Docker to containerise the system for easy development and deployment by ensuring a consistent environment with all dependencies properly configured and installed.